Top of main content

 Mental capacity can be thought of as the ability to make your own decisions.
 You can find more information about mental capacity and about the practical application of the 2005 Mental Capacity Act on the NHS website.

-If you want to register a power of attorney with us, if you are the attorney, we will ask you whether the customer (donor) retains the capacity to manage his/her financial affairs.
+If you register a power of attorney with us, we will ask whether the customer (donor) retains the capacity to manage their financial affairs.

 More information can be found under Mental Capacity Act 2005.